InventiDevelopment/Elmdroid/README.md

 ```

 As you can see, the super class is now called `StatefulSub` and the `invoke(state)` function now takes
-state as a parameter, so your stream of data will be restarted every time new state comes out.
+state as a parameter, so your stream of data will be restarted every time a new state comes out.
-The the state is considered new if it's not equal (using `equals()` method) to the previous one,
+The state is considered new if it's not equal (using `equals()` method) to the previous one,
 if you want to customize this behaviour just override `isDistinct` and choose your own rules for equality.
 As you can see in this example, we are only interested in new view states if they have different loggedUsername than
 the previous state.